Search for music in Calgary.

-There is an enchanting place in Calgary's beltline area.
+music keyboard instruments.
+Where can you find them?
+There is an enchanting place in Calgary's East Village.
 Where you can catch sight of the history of musical instruments.

 Over 400 of them.

-This sightseer visited a while ago and looks forward to touring again.
+This sightseer visited the previous location quite a while ago and looks forward to touring again.
 The outing started in a waiting chamber with half a dozen functioning instruments to toy with at leisure.
 Since I play this was right for me.

 Now you can learn to play too.

 You would have found The Cantos Music Foundation at 134 - 11 Avenue SE, (have a look at this map below) but you can still reach them at the same phone number: (403) 543-5115.
 They're now just two blocks northeast of this point.

 Here's what happened way back then.
 As you progress through the two-hour exploration, you see old keyboards instruments in a roughly chronological order of invention.
 They have harpsichords and other predecessors of the pianoforte, which we now call a piano.